apollographql/apollo/docs/source/platform/integrations.md

   - `apollo.engine.operations.latency.avg`

 All of Engine's new Datadog metrics are tagged with the GraphQL operation name, as `operation:<query-name>`.
 Unique query signatures with the same operation name are merged, and queries without an operation name are ignored.
-All of the metrics are also tagged with the Engine service ID, `service:<service-id>`, so multiple Apollo Engine services can send data to the same Datadog account.
+All of the metrics are also tagged with the Engine graph ID, `service:<graph-id>`, so multiple graphs from Engine can send data to the same Datadog account.

 Engine sends metrics to Datadog in 60 second intervals.
-Data is forwarded with a 60 second delay to allow for reports from Engine proxies to be collected, even in the case of temporary network failures.
+Data is forwarded with a 60 second delay to allow for reports to be collected, even in the case of temporary network failures.

 If you're reporting metrics to Engine through the Engine proxy, Datadog will merge you statistics across multiple instances of the proxy (per-host metrics are not available).
 Just like in the Engine UI, each operation inside a query batch is counted individually.